May calls for third vote on EU exit deal

 The British MPs' unilateral rule-out of a no-deal exit was "divorced from reality", she said, echoing Rutte.

-"They've decided to leave - it's their problem, not ours," Antonio Tajani, the European Parliament president, also told German media, in a sign of the sour grapes in Brussels.
+"They [the UK] decided to leave - it's their problem, not ours," Antonio Tajani, the European Parliament president, also told German media, in a sign of sour grapes in Brussels.

 "It's a matter now of avoiding the biggest mistake of all - a chaotic Brexit without contractual arrangements in place," he added.